 No junior players can be borrowed from other clubs!

 A club may enter more than one team in a tournament, but an individual player may compete (play) for only one of the teams in that tournament.
-This even applies if different divisions of the event are played on different dates (for example, a player cannot play in for a 15’s team and for a 16’s team in the Powerleague, even if the playing dates do not overlap).

 Once a female junior player has participated in a GJNC qualifying event (Regional or National), she may not be on the Official Roster of, or participate in, another GJNC qualifying or championship event with a different club.
 (Regional GJNC qualifying events are Powerleague and Premier Region Championships)

 Violation of these rules will result in forfeiture of all matches in a tournament in which an illegal player was put on the roster/played and possible further sanctions.

 All USAV Junior Coaches must be IMPACT or CAP certified.
 IMPACT clinics are all done online.
 All Junior Coaches are required to have a current SafeSport certification.
 Coaches will also have to meet all HOA Officiating requirements.

 Junior teams cannot compete in the Junior Regional Championships (Select and Premier) in any other division than their assigned level.
 A Select level team cannot compete in the Premier Regional Championships.
 No team can play on an older age division in these events.

 In tournaments other than the Regional Championships and the HOA region Powerleagues, teams are allowed to register in a higher age division or level, with the following exceptions:

 - Premier level teams cannot play in Select level tournaments, one age up (a 14 Premier team cannot play in a 15 Select tournament, they can register for a 15 Premier or 16 Select level tournament).